GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 # 3. System Description

-The system architecture for the MoodPilot project is designed to seamlessly integrate data collection, processing, and user interaction across its components.
+The system architecture for the MoodPilot project (depicted in \autoref{fig:system_architecture}) is designed to seamlessly integrate data collection, processing, and user interaction across its components.
 The following describes the main components of the system:

 **Database:**
 The system utilizes MongoDB as the primary database to store structured and unstructured data.
 This includes user data, ride logs, emotional feedback, and FER (Facial Expression Recognition) model outputs.
 MongoDB’s flexibility and scalability ensure efficient handling of data streams and support for real-time updates.